 Most people associate the name AGA with good food and fine living.
 And although it's often thought of as quintessentially British, the Aga actually began life in Sweden.
-The celebrated cooker found in 750,000 households worldwide was invented by Dr Gustav Dalén, a blind Nobel Prize-winning physicist.
-Appalled that his wife and their maid had to constantly tend to their old-fashioned range, Dalén set out to design a modern cooker that would look after itself.
+The celebrated Cast Iron Range found in 750,000 households worldwide was invented by Dr Gustav Dalén, a blind Nobel Prize-winning physicist.
+Appalled that his wife and their maid had to constantly tend to their old-fashioned range, Dalén set out to design a modern range that would look after itself.
 It's unlikely Dalén could have predicted that his invention would go on to be widely acclaimed as a design icon, but it has.
-In the year 2000, the BBC published a retrospective of the 20th Century highlighting what it considered to be the top three design icons: first was the Coca-Cola® contour bottle, second was the VW™ Bug and third was the Aga Cooker.
+In the year 2000, the BBC published a retrospective of the 20th Century highlighting what it considered to be the top three design icons: first was the Coca-Cola® contour bottle, second was the VW™ Bug and third was the Aga Cast Iron Range.

 Over many decades AGA has built a reputation for iconic design, uncompromising quality and award-winning innovation.
 But what makes us proudest of all is the way AGA products are cherished as part of family life the world over.
 To fully understand why AGA products inspire so much affection, it's good to go back to the beginning…

-It was in 1922 that blind Nobel Prize-winning physicist Dr Gustaf Dalén invented the world's first heat-storage cooker.
-Confined to his home after a failed experiment cost him his sight, Dalén was inspired to create a better, more efficient cooker for his wife, Elma, who constantly had to tend to their old-fashioned range.
+It was in 1922 that blind Nobel Prize-winning physicist Dr Gustaf Dalén invented the world's first heat-storage Cooker.
+Confined to his home after a failed experiment cost him his sight, Dalén was inspired to create a better, more efficient range for his wife, Elma, who constantly had to tend to their old-fashioned range.

-Dalén created a cast-iron cooker capable of every kind of cooking simultaneously, through its two large hotplates and two ovens.
+Dalén created a Cooker capable of every kind of cooking simultaneously, through its two large hotplates and two ovens.
 The now famous AGA was born and by 1929 manufacturing was under way at the AGA Heat Ltd factory in Smethwick.

 Did you know?